hornang/nautograf/README.md

 ## How it works and why

 Most tile based map viewers are based on [tiled web maps](https://en.wikipedia.org/wiki/Tiled_web_map).
 The goal for this project was to create a tile based nautical chart viewer that does not depend on web infrastructure.
 Once you get the application independent chart data you do not need Internet.
 A large part of the code base revolves around a [tilefactory](src/tilefactory) that generates and serves chart tiles internally.
-The tilefactory is written in plain C++ and is not dependant on Qt.
+The tilefactory is written in plain C++ and is not dependent on Qt.

 Since tile creation can take some time it runs in multiple threads provided via the `QtConurrent` module.
-Each tile beeing rendered is put in a queue and waits for the next available thread.
+Each tile being rendered is put in a queue and waits for the next available thread.
 Already generated tile data is cached to disk.
 This means that each time you navigate to a *new area* it will take some time before the area shows.
 Keeping this delay as low as possible is a key factor to improve usability of the application.
 Polygon clipping is by far the most time consuming operation.

 ### Chart data management

-Oesenc chart data comes in many files that covers different areas with different resolutions.
-Some files may cover thousands of kilometers with low vector resolution while other files cover only a small harbour area in high resolution.
+oesu chart data comes in many files that covers different areas with different resolutions.
+Some files may cover thousands of kilometers with low vector resolution while other files cover only a small harbor area in high resolution.
 There is no connection between a polygon representing a real object from one chart file to another.
-You could say that the data is already broken from the start as the splitted data limits the computers understanding of the real objects.
+You could say that the data is already broken from the start as the split data limits the computers understanding of the real objects.
 Creating a seamless map out of scattered chart data is therefore solved graphically (for human perception).

 Selecting the correct chart(s) for a particular region of interest is not straight forward.
 For a particular tile the application by default renders all tile intersecting charts onto a single tile.
 It is rendered with the highest resolution chart on top.
 There are also some other rules applied to minimize uneccessary tile generation and rendering efforts - most of them [defined here](https://github.com/hornang/nautograf/blob/1630d56ee4c1b8193759dd271a9d5d3d3158e4bb/src/tilefactory/tilefactory.cpp#L97-L131).